|

 Citizens Assemblies have been used at local, national and global levels on the issue of climate change.
 This builds interest, knowledge and momentum for policy measures at the national and local levels.
 But there are no official global "decision-makers" to act on recommendations. |

 A few people with adequate resources can initiate a global Wisdom Council Process.
-See "The ToBe Project--global."
+See "The ToBe Project."
 Key is to facilitate “one ongoing global choice-creating conversation” where all the people get involved, face the issue and come to shared perspectives.
-This "We the People" can wisely steward humanity and the biosphere. |
+This "We the People" can wisely steward the well-being of humanity and the biosphere. |

 2) In the short video below the Wisdom Council Process is referred to as the Bürgerräte (or "Citizens Council") vs. the Citizens Assembly.